Baltimore: Performing arts

-Baltimore also boasts a wide array of professional (non-touring) and community theater groups.
+Baltimore has a wide array of professional (non-touring) and community theater groups.
 Aside from Center Stage, resident troupes in the city include The Vagabond Players, the oldest continuously operating community theater group in the country, Everyman Theatre, Single Carrot Theatre, and Baltimore Theatre Festival.
 Community theaters in the city include Fells Point Community Theatre and the Arena Players Inc., which is the nation's oldest continuously operating African American community theater.
 In 2009, the Baltimore Rock Opera Society, an all-volunteer theatrical company, launched its first production.

 Baltimore is home to the Pride of Baltimore Chorus, a three-time international silver medalist women's chorus, affiliated with Sweet Adelines International.
 The Maryland State Boychoir is located in the northeastern Baltimore neighborhood of Mayfield.

 Baltimore is the home of non-profit chamber music organization Vivre Musicale.
 VM won a 2011–2012 award for Adventurous Programming from the American Society of Composers, Authors and Publishers and Chamber Music America.

 The Peabody Institute, located in the Mount Vernon neighborhood, is the oldest conservatory of music in the United States.
 Established in 1857, it is one of the most prestigious in the world, along with Juilliard, Eastman, and the Curtis Institute.
 The Morgan State University Choir is also one of the nation's most prestigious university choral ensembles.
 The city is home to the Baltimore School for the Arts, a public high school in the Mount Vernon neighborhood of Baltimore.
 The institution is nationally recognized for its success in preparation for students entering music (vocal/instrumental), theatre (acting/theater production), dance, and visual arts.

 In 1981, Baltimore hosted the first International Theater Festival, the first such festival in the country.
 Executive producer Al Kraizer staged 66 performances of nine shows by international theatre companies, including from Ireland, the United Kingdom, South Africa and Israel.
-However, the festival proved to be expensive to mount, and the following year the festival was hosted in Denver, called the World Theatre Festival, at the Denver Center for Performing Arts, after the city had asked Kraizer to organize it.
+The festival proved to be expensive to mount, and in 1982 the festival was hosted in Denver, called the World Theatre Festival, at the Denver Center for Performing Arts, after the city had asked Kraizer to organize it.

-In June 1986, the 20th Theatre of Nations, sponsored by the International Theatre Institute, was held in Baltimore – the first time it had been held in the U.S.
+In June 1986, the 20th Theatre of Nations, sponsored by the International Theatre Institute, was held in Baltimore, the first time it had been held in the U.S.